Ntropish/s-validator/docs/index.md

-# s-val: Simple, Type-Safe Validation
+# s-validator: Simple, Type-Safe Validation

-Welcome to the official documentation for `s-val`, a lightweight, zero-dependency, and type-safe validation library for TypeScript and JavaScript.
+Welcome to the official documentation for `s-validator`, a lightweight, zero-dependency, and type-safe validation library for TypeScript and JavaScript.

 ## Core Concepts: The Three-Phase Pipeline

-`s-val` operates on a unique **three-phase validation pipeline** for every schema.
+`s-validator` operates on a unique **three-phase validation pipeline** for every schema.
 This ensures a predictable and powerful validation process.
 When you call `parse()` or `safeParse()`, the data goes through these steps in order for the entire schema tree:

 1.  **Preparation (`prepare`)**: The raw input is recursively traversed, and preparation functions are run.
 This is the ideal place to **coerce** data into the correct type _before_ validation, such as converting a date string to a `Date` object or trimming whitespace from a string.